vivek7768/marvel-level-0-report/master.md

 # Task 2: API

+## Objective
+Learn what an API is and how it works.
+Using any API of your choice, build a user interface.

 An **API (Application Programming Interface)** is like a digital waiter.

 * **The Request:** You (the client) ask for something (e.g., "Tell me about India").
 * **The API:** It takes your request to the kitchen (the server or database).
 * **The Response:** It brings the data back to your table
 ---

-# Project Summary: Country Finder
+## Project Summary: Country Finder

 ### Key Features Implemented:
 * **Dynamic Fetching:** It doesn't have a list of countries saved; it talks to a live server every time you search.